centralis22/devdocs/content/en/docs/api/to-server.md

 `poll_no` indicates if this is the first or second poll.

-`response` contains an array, the first entry is the response to the first question.
+`response` contains an array, the 0th entry is the response to the first question, etc.